 Assertion: D2 is crucial to thyroid status.
 Seventy percent of serum T3 is derived from D2 conversion of T4 to T3.
 D2 and D3 regulate intracellular T3 and hence thyroid hormone action.
 The brain derives most of its T3 from D2 activity and is relatively insensitive to changes in serum T3.

-TSH has isoforms with varying potency which increases with increasing TRH.
+TSH has isoforms with varying potency, TSH bioactivity increases as TRH stimulation increases.
 TSH has thyroid stimulating and deiodinase stimulating properties.

 Some hypothyroid patients report that L-T4 paradoxically makes them worse.
-In subnormal TSH L-T4 will suppress TSH and further reduce deiodinase activity.
+In subnormal TSH L-T4 will suppress TSH and further reduce deiodinase activity resulting in lower intracellular T3.

 Assertion: Low intracellular T3 caused by subnormal TSH will be reflected in low serum T3.
 This makes sense but seeking evidence is tricky.
 We have some understanding of how hormone is transported into cells and have identified some of the transport proteins.
 I’m not aware of studies that investigate how T3 and T4 are transported out of cells, or how this outflow is regulated.
 It’s theoretically possible that the cell would hold onto T3 if it were deficient and so serum T3 would exaggerate cellular deficiency.
 It’s also possible there is no such regulation, that the exit rate of T3 from the cell is constant.
 To the best of my knowledge this is an unknown.
 On the other hand, we could argue that the evidence from patients is that intracellular T3 is low as they have pronounced signs and symptoms of low intracellular T3 such as severe tiredness, cognitive impairment and muscular pain or fibromyalgia.
 More conclusive evidence would be welcome.

-We know that most T3 comes from D2 activity.
-Consequently, tissues release D2 generated T3.
-Some tissues tend to hold onto their T3, at least in certain circumstances.
+We know that T3 comes from D2 activity and tissues release D2 generated T3 in varying amounts.
 For example, when subjects are exposed to cold D2 activity in brown fat (BAT) drastically increases.
 However, if we measure serum fT3 before and after cold exposure we see a small increase.
 Clearly in this circumstance D2 derived T3 in BAT makes a minor contribution to serum T3.
 It seems that low serum fT3 levels reflect low intracellular levels but we do not know to what extent and in which tissues.

 Time for a fundamental change in approach